How to Potty Train a Puppy with Pads

 Many dog owners prefer to toilet their pets outside; indoor potty-training is a great option for small dogs and also an alternative for people with a mobility issue, whom won’t find it that easy to walk their dogs outside.

 Here’s how you can potty train a puppy with pads: the key is to make sure that your puppy supervised all the time and don’t have a chance to sneak away to make his business in the wrong spot.
-When you can’t watch the pups you can you a crate of an appropriate size for a little while to prevent the happening of occasional accidents.
+When you can’t watch the pups you can you a of an appropriate size for a little while to prevent the happening of occasional accidents.

 The potty pads for the training should be placed in an easily accessible space, and attempt not to change it’s location while your pet is learning.

-When your pup is out playing you should schedule some visits to the potty pad to invite them to relieve themselves – the schedule will vary depending on bladder strength and the age of your pet
+When your pup is out playing you should schedule some visits to the to invite them to relieve themselves – the schedule will vary depending on bladder strength and the age of your pet

 A good strategy is to bring them to the potty pads several minutes earlier you expect them to go to the toilet.
 In case if your pet is young you may have to visit the pad each 15 minutes and increase this time gradually.